Snowmobile riding tips for beginners

 - Ride on the right side of the trail.

-- Bring a first aid kit, water and nonperishable food items.
+- Bring a snowmobile backpack and fill it with a whistle, flares, tarps, radios, first aid kit, water and nonperishable food items.
 If you're planning a longer trip, bring a shovel, warming blankets and supplies to build a fire.

-Being prepared and remembering these simple snowmobile tips can help you stay safe and have fun on every turn of the trail.
-Be sure to check out these snowmobile storage tips when the season is over.
+Being prepared and remembering these simple snowmobile tips can help you stay safe and have fun on the trail.
+Check out these snowmobile storage tips when the season is over.